 There are five large telescopes in Bosscha, but the most popular is the Zeiss double refractor made by Carl Zeiss, another prominent German manufacturer.
 It has two objective lenses with a diameter of 60 centimeters each and a focal length of 1080 centimeters, weighed approximately 17 tons.
 It was installed in 1928 and it is still working smoothly.
 As you can imagine, this telescope occupies most of the space in the observatory.
 Since it is an old telescope, the scientist must manually push or pull it to adjust its angle.

 Another amazing thing in this observatory is the platform where the scientist work.
 The platform works like a giant elevator that can be raised up to the height of the wall, i.e just right below the dome.
 Hence, the scientist can choose on how to observe the space, whether to stand or lay back on the reclining seat.

 Unfortunately, due to the limited space and time, the pictures here do not do justice to the greatness of this observatory.

-Inside everybody must be cautious though.
+One important precaution: everybody must be cautious while observing Bosscha.
 It is not a playground.
 For example, the platform can be raised up and leave a dark room underneath it, which is called a basement and children can easily fall down.
 Another example is the old electricity panel attached to the wall with a power of thirty thousand volt.
 So, please keep your hands to yourselves and watch over your children.